Major General Mark S. Inch

 The Provost Marshal General of the Army, Commanding General United States Army Criminal Investigation Command and Army Corrections Command

-He commanded the 194th MP Company, Heilbronn, FRG; Area Confinement facility, Fort Ord, CA; 705th MP Battalion, United States Disciplinary Barracks, Fort Leavenworth, KS; Commandant/Commander, United States Disciplinary Barracks, Fort Leavenworth, KS; Deputy Provost Marshal General/Commander, Army Corrections Command, Washington, DC; Commandant, United States Army Military Police School, Fort Leonard Wood, MO; Commander, Combined Joint Interagency Task Force 435, (OPERATION ENDURING FREEDOM, AFGHANISTAN).
+He commanded the 194th MP Company, Heilbronn, FRG; Area Confinement facility, Fort Ord, Calif.; 705th MP Battalion, United States Disciplinary Barracks, Fort Leavenworth, Kan.; Commandant/Commander, United States Disciplinary Barracks, Fort Leavenworth, Kan; Deputy Provost Marshal General/Commander, Army Corrections Command, Washington, DC; Commandant, United States Army Military Police School, Fort Leonard Wood, Mo.; Commander, Combined Joint Interagency Task Force 435, (OPERATION ENDURING FREEDOM, AFGHANISTAN).

 Major General Inch’s awards include the Defense Superior Service Medal, the Legion of Merit with two oak leaf clusters, the Bronze Star Medal, the Defense Meritorious Service Medal with two oak leaf clusters, the Meritorious Service Medal with four oak leaf clusters, the Army Commendation Medal with two oak leaf clusters, the Army Achievement Medal with one oak leaf cluster, a series of Unit, Campaign and Service medals, and the Army Staff Identification Badge.